awanmbandi/realworld-microservice-project/README.md

     - Instance type: `t2.large`
     - Key pair: `Select` or `create a new keypair`
     - Security Group (Edit/Open): `All Traffic` to `0.0.0.0/0`
-        - Name & Description: `DevSecOps-Jenkins-CI-SG`
+        - Name & Description: `Multi-Microservices-Jenkins-CI-SG`
         - What we actually need: `8080`, `9000` and `22` to `0.0.0.0/0`
     - Storage: Increase to `50 GB`
     - IAM instance profile: Select the `AWS-EC2FullAccess-Role`
-    - User data (Copy the following user data): https://github.com/awanmbandi/realworld-microservice-project/blob/dev-sec-ops-cicd-pipeline-project-one/installations.sh
+    - User data (Copy the following user data): https://github.com/awanmbandi/realworld-microservice-project/blob/main/installtions/installations.sh
     - Launch Instance

 #### ⚠️ NOTE:ALERT ⚠️